-The Visiting Clerkship Program sponsored by the SMHS Office of Diversity and Inclusion (VCP-ODI), in collaboration with the Medical Faculty Associates of the George Washington University, provides support for fourth-year medical students with an interest in health equity, diversity, and inclusion to participate in a variety of visiting clerkships.
+The Visiting Clerkship Program (VCP-ODI), a collaborative effort between the GW Medical Faculty Associates and the SMHS Office of Diversity and Inclusion, provides support for fourth-year medical students with an interest in health equity, diversity, and inclusion to participate in a variety of visiting clerkships.
 This opportunity intends to enhance students’ exposure to careers in academic medicine and to recruit students with a particular interest in the care of the under-served.

 All fourth-year medical students in good standing at accredited US or Canadian medical schools.

 - Students must have completed all core clerkships including Medicine, Surgery, Pediatrics, Psychiatry, Obstetrics & Gynecology and Primary Care/Family Medicine.

 - Students must have successfully passed USMLE Step 1.